1jour1vin

 freshness

-This beautiful rosé with an expressive nose reveals aromas of red fruits and soft floral notes.
-Freshness and liveliness dominate on the palate, supported by a touch of citrus.
-Enjoy on beautiful sunny days.
+This beautiful rosé, with its expressive bouquet, reveals aromas of red berries and soft floral notes.
+Freshness and liveliness dominate on the palate, complemented by a hint of citrus.
+Best enjoyed on beautiful, sunny days.

-Buy your L'Héritage du Pic Saint Loup wines at the best price in a private sale!
+Buy L'Héritage du Pic Saint Loup wines at the best price through a private sale!

 Rated site